Brentwatch2021/M_Assessment/README.md

 ### Tasks
- Start implementing html css layout for list of items mobile response boostrap Check in with 1st phase complete
+ Integrate html + css specific for elements
- Refactor Code Fix bugs in dev tools
+ Refactor Code Fix bugs in dev tools and what is listed below add icon change title etc for presentation
- Upload to Github Pages Send Mail to ask whether we can improve the code and performance etc Introduce some more react specific technology more hooks useCallback etc imporove Improve performance rendering etc
+ Introduce some more react specific technology more hooks useCallback etc imporove Improve performance rendering etc
+ Upload to Github Pages

 ### Bugs
- TODO BUG open serve web connect should not be two open serve providers showing twice for web connect as well TODO not parsing values through 1Gbps Uncapped Fibre on summarising product TODO Product Name needs to be filtered correct still getting the provider name coming through
+ TODO BUG open serve web connect should not be two open serve providers showing twice for web connect as well TODO not parsing values through 1Gbps Uncapped Fibre on summarising product TODO Product Name needs to be filtered correct still getting the provider name coming through TODO Improve the column spacing for all screen sizes